 Situated in the middle of a karstic plateau, which is in itself an area of outstanding beauty well worth a visit, the Cansiglio Botanical Garden contains a good selection of the plants that can be found in the Eastern (or Oriental) Alps, but it is quite different in nature from Monte Faverghera, as it lies – despite its altitude – in a predominantly flat area.

 The Garden was founded in 1972 by botanist Giangio Lorenzoni together with forestry inspector Giovanni Zanardo and the collaboration of the University of Padua, but it has officially opened to the public only as late as 1995.

-Despite its young age, though, it looks already well established – a clear result of the fact that the site is lovingly tended (below, an image of the rock garden).
+Despite its young age, though, it looks already well established – a clear result of the fact that the site is lovingly tended (in the second picture above, an image of the rock garden).